The Military in Australia: How Our Defence Force Shapes Up

 3. Royal Australian Air Force (RAAF)

-The Army focuses on land operations, the Navy handles maritime defense, and the Air Force manages aerial warfare and defense.
+Each branch possesses its own structure and specialties: the Army focuses on land operations, the Navy oversees maritime defense, and the Air Force is responsible for aerial warfare and defense.

 Ranks and Insignia